bikeshaving/crank/website/guides/06-special-props-and-tags.md

 ## Special Props

-The following are props which can be used with all elements, regardless of tag or renderer.
+The following props apply to all elements, regardless of tag or renderer.

 ### `crank-key`
 By default, Crank will use an element’s tag and position to determine if it represents an update or a change to the tree.
 Because elements often represent stateful DOM nodes or components, it can be useful to *key* the children of an element to hint to renderers that an element has been added, moved or removed.
 In Crank, we do this with the special prop `crank-key`: